 The Canadian Rockies can turn into a full winter wonderland from as early as October.
 You read that right; winter typically starts in October and lasts well into late April/early May.

 Just because there is snow on the ground doesn’t mean hiking season has ended.
 There are some fantastic Banff winter hikes to enjoy, and getting out on one is one of Banff’s best things to do.
 We’re breaking down a few of our favorites that can be done all winter.

 Most of these Banff winter hikes are easy and accessible, perfect for anyone to get out and enjoy.
-The higher you go, typically above the treeline, the more complex the terrain gets.
-Often putting you into avalanche territory, so we’ve veered away from mentioning any hike that is super difficult or off the beaten path.
+The higher you go, typically above the treeline, the more complex the terrain gets, often putting you into avalanche territory.
+We’ve veered from mentioning any super difficult hike or anything with complex terrain.

 Hiking in the winter can be hazardous, especially if you are new to the Rockies.
 Rest assured, knowing these Banff winter hikes are well-trafficked and all on the safer side!